 - Make data about drug war enforcement policy available and easily. accessible, and regularly publish racial and gender impact analysis.

-McKoy noted New Jersey has a budget surplus of $10 billion due to federal stimulus money after the numbers were calculated.
+McKoy noted New Jersey has a budget surplus of $10 billion.
+That’s due to federal stimulus money after the numbers were calculated.
 Hence, the New Jersey Legislature is not in a fierce debate over budget as in previous years.

-While some cannabis tax sales revenue will indeed go into impact zones which include Black and Hispanic communities most harmed by the drug war, they likely need more money than that.
+Some cannabis tax sales revenue will indeed go into impact zones which include Black and Hispanic communities most harmed by the drug war, But they likely need more money than that.

 Fighting 50 Years of Bad Policy